TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 }
 ```

-Here, the way that state is captured when the API is invoked, makes it easy to reset everything in the error handler.
+This time, the way that state is captured when the API is invoked works to our advantage.
+It makes it easy to reset everything in the error handler.

 You can leave more of the UI enabled while in the pending state.
 In theory, allowing the user to do anything short of making another change.
 You hide the effects of normal latency, only blocking the user in the case of more serious problems.
 Works great in the usual case where updates generally succeed.
 If failures are common, the frequent rollbacks are jarring.